Chinon Bellami

 ☝︎ Further reading: Compact Full-Frame 35mm Film Cameras Under $200.”

-Bellami is a small (but not the smallest), pocketable camera with a unique look, decent glass and everything-auto, except focus, with fantastic ergonomics.
+Bellami is a small (but not the smallest), pocketable camera with a unique look, decent glass, everything-auto (except focus), and fantastic ergonomics.
 It sports a 35mm 𝒇2.8 lens with zone focusing from one metre/3’ to infinity and a remarkably fast shutter that can fire anywhere between 1/8 — 1/1000s.
-Its auto-exposure system can work with ISO25-400 film.
 The camera takes two LR44 batteries, weighs 220g, and accepts its own flash unit as an attachment.

 Handling, ergonomics, and build quality.